 Listener Support - allows you to add a Support button to your Anchor profile.
 Any listener can pledge a monthly recurring amount to support your podcast.

-Monetization - enabling either Anchor Sponsorships and/or Listener Support for your podcast in order to make money. *Monetization is only available to U.S. creators.
+Monetization - enabling either Ads by Anchor tools, Podcast Subscriptions, or Listener Support for your podcast in order to make money. *Monetization is only available to U.S. creators.
 Only those with a U.S. Social Security Number or Business Identification Number will be able to cash out their earnings.

-Money Tab - The section in your Anchor account on the web or on your Anchor mobile app where you can set up Anchor payments, view your Sponsorships, and manage your money from your ad campaigns.
+Money Tab - The section in your Anchor account on the web or on your Anchor mobile app where you can set up Anchor payments, view your running ads, and manage your money from your ad campaigns.

 Manual Distribution - distributing your podcast to external platforms on your own.